PBearson/ESP32_Secure_Key_Storage_Tutorial/README.md

 ### Verifying the Setup

 First, log into the machine.
-The username and password are **esplab:esplab**.
+The username and password are both **esplab**.
 Then click on the terminal icon on the left side of the screen.
 If all goes well, you will be greeted with the following message, indicating that the development environment is successfully installed:

 ![vm_verify](https://user-images.githubusercontent.com/11084018/160431442-33fa2cc7-35ff-4f91-8216-c099e1f2f584.png)